Jason.Endgame. Part II

 “What’s wrong with me,” Lucy asked herself.

-She shakes her head and heads into the cabin to get her bag which she never even unpacked.
-After retrieving it, she put it in the car.
-The police had given her the keys after speaking with Kyle’s mother, Sara.
+She shakes her head and enters the cabin to get her bag which she never even unpacked.
+The police had given her the keys to Kyle's car after speaking with his mother, Sara.
 Lucy was to drive it to her place and Sara would get her back home.

 Mother-in-law